 aip is one of the best diets for healing leaky gut

-The best way to get started healing leaky gut is by removing potentially inflammatory foods from your diet and increasing the amount of nutrient-dense, anti-inflammatory foods you’re consuming.
+The best way to get started healing leaky gut and reversing your autoimmune symptoms is by removing potentially inflammatory foods from your diet and increasing the amount of nutrient-dense, anti-inflammatory foods you’re consuming.
 The diet I use with my autoimmune clients to help heal and seal the gut is called the Autoimmune Protocol (AIP).

 I’ve watched people heal through dietary changes countless times with clients, friends, and myself.
 There was also a recent study that points towards AIP as a healing modality for those with inflammatory bowel disease.
 This was huge news for the autoimmune community because most people look at us like we have a third eye when we talk about healing through diet and lifestyle changes.

 Grains (including pseudo grains like amaranth, buckwheat, quinoa and chia)

 Beans with edible pods (green beans and snow peas)